fortenforge/e/_posts/2020-10-10-california-propositions.md

 ## Proposition 18: Minor Enfranchisement ✅

 This proposition allows 17-year-olds who would be 18 at the time of a general election to vote in the primaries and special elections (which typically take place several months earlier).
 Again, this probably has negligible impact, but it's a no-brainer.

 Honestly, I think there's a compelling case to just remove age-restrictions on voting entirely.
-If a 7-year-old can fill out a ballot independently, I see no reason why it shouldn't be counted. [↩](#prop-list)
+If a 7-year-old can fill out a ballot independently, I see no reason why it shouldn't be counted.
+I'm perfectly serious about this.
+The arguments that people make to disenfranchise minors—that they're not educated on the issues, that their parents will sway their votes—are nearly identical to the arguments made against blacks' and women's voting rights in the 19th and 20th centuries. [↩](#prop-list)

 ## Proposition 19: More Property Tax Changes ✅